cecad-imaging/qupath-extension-LMD/README.md

 collector and upon confirmation, you'll be prompted to assign the classes.

-- **Mirroring**: This aims to help in case the view of your slide in QuPath and LMD software do not match (e.g. due to flipping slide to cut ROIs).
+- **Mirroring**: This aims to help in case the views of your slide in QuPath and LMD software do not match, for example due to flipping slide when putting it onto microscope's slide holder to cut the ROIs out.
 It creates a copy of the image and its content mirrored either horizontally or vertically.
-It is also possible to create a copy without mirroring, which differs from QuPath's image duplication in a way, that it will also copy all objects present in the image.

 - **Converting**: Since only detections processing is supported, the utility for